 Colorado Hospital Association Launches Emergency Department Opioid Safety Pilot in Eight Colorado Hospitals

 GREENWOOD VILLAGE, COLO. – June 5, 2017 – Today, the Colorado Hospital Association (CHA) launched an opioid safety pilot in eight Colorado hospitals and three freestanding emergency departments (FSEDs).
-This initiative will be one of the largest opioid research efforts in the United States.
+This initiative will be one of the largest statewide opioid quality improvement projects in the United States.
 Colorado is at the center of the U.S. opioid epidemic with the 12th highest rate of misuse and abuse of prescription opioids across all 50 states.
 Colorado hospitals, especially the emergency departments (EDs), are in a strong position to reduce opioid administration.
 CHA is committed to improving the quality of care and the safety of patients in hospitals and health systems across the state.

 CHA and its partners, the Colorado Chapter of the American College of Emergency Physicians (CO-ACEP), the Colorado Consortium for Prescription Drug Abuse Prevention, Telligen and the Colorado Emergency Nurses Association, formed the Colorado Opioid Safety Collaborative and will oversee this pilot program.
 Pilot hospitals and FSEDs will implement the new CO-ACEP 2017 Opioid Prescribing and Treatment Guidelines with the goal of reducing the administration of opioids by ED clinicians.
 Treatment guidelines recommend the use of alternatives to opioids (ALTOs), as a first-line treatment for pain rather than opioids.
 A pilot program is necessary to gather data, establish best practices and determine the efficacy of using ALTOs for the management of acute pain.